dgalbraith/chocolatey-packages/automatic/kyma-cli/README.md

   * Installs and updates Kyma on a Kubernetes cluster supporting custom configuration
   * Shows the cluster version and the Kyma CLI version
 * Local Environment
-  * Provisions a local K3D cluster
+  * Provisions a local k3d cluster
-  * Launches the Kyma dashboard in a browser window
+  * Launches the Kyma Dashboard in a browser window
   * Imports certificates to local certificates storage
   * Generates hosts file entries
 * Serverless support